Needless to say, there are dozens of jurisdictions and entities that make decisions impacting passenger and freight rail service in our region.

-Specific regional initiatives of the Rail and Transit Division include leadership of the Knowledge Corridor — Restore Vermonter Project and oversight of the MassDOT-owned Connecticut River Line that runs through the valley.
+Specific regional initiatives of the Rail and Transit Division include leadership of the Knowledge Corridor — Restore Vermonter Project and oversight of the MassDOT-owned Conn River Main Line that runs through the valley.

 MassDOT Rail & Transit Division presentation (PDF) | March 2017

 Pioneer Valley Metropolitan Planning Organization

 The Pioneer Valley Metropolitan Planning Organization (MPO) is the body which approves federally funded projects in Hampshire and Hampden counties.
 The MPO jointly develops, reviews, and endorses a Planning Works Program which includes a Unified Planning Works Program; a Regional Transportation Plan; a Transportation Improvement Program, as well as any transportation plan or program that may be required by federal and state laws and regulations.

 Pioneer Valley Planning Commission

 The Pioneer Valley Planning Commission (PVPC) is the designated regional planning body for the lower Pioneer Valley region.
 The PVPC is the primary agency responsible for increasing communication, cooperation, and coordination among all levels of government as well as the private business and civic sectors in order to benefit the Pioneer Valley region and to improve its residents’ quality of life.

 The PVPC is leading an advocacy campaign that could increase the level of passenger rail service available in the Knowledge Corridor north of Springfield in the next few years.